Meritor: Core business

 The business of Meritor consists of axles, brake and safety systems, drivelines, suspensions, trailers, and aftermarket products for defense industries and commercial vehicles including truck, trailer, bus/coach, and off-highway.
 Meritor engineers a diverse range of products for OEMs, including Daimler, Navistar, and Volvo.

 Business distribution

 North America

-Employing more than 4700 employees, the business facilities in North America contain various distribution locations in Canada, multiple production plants in Mexico, and facilities of administration, production, distribution, sales, and technical centers in the United States.
+Employing more than 4700 people, the business facilities in North America contain various distribution locations in Canada, multiple production plants in Mexico, and facilities of administration, production, distribution, sales, and technical centers in the United States.

 South America

 The Meritor business in South America, which was established in Brazil, employed more than 1700 employees as of 2013.
 There are four manufacturing facilities, one distribution center, two engineering centers, three administrative offices, and one sales office.

 Europe

 Also as of 2013, Meritor has administrative offices distributed in France, Netherlands, Russia, Switzerland, Turkey, and United Kingdom, and production facilities in Italy, Sweden, Belgium, United Kingdom, as well as France, and one sales location in Spain.